-Royal red shrimp are landed primarily in Alabama and were documented in GMFMC 2014.
-The communities of Bon Secour and Coden, AL were the primary ports of landings.
+Royal red shrimp are landed primarily in Alabama and landings were documented in GMFMC 2014.
+The communities of Bon Secour and Coden, Alabama were the primary ports of landings.
+Rock shrimp landings are primarily in Florida communities, with Port St. Joe ranking first in RQ for both pounds and value.
+For most vessels, rock shrimp is a bycatch but can be a targeted fishery for some.
+Seabobs are also primarily caught incidentally.